Testing and Scenarios

 "amountAvailableForRefund": "number"

-refundTransactionRrnis a randomly generated 12-digit number when present - The
+- The `refundTransactionRrn` is a randomly generated 12-digit number when present